i2group/analyze/documentation/developer_essentials_example_audit_db.md

     6. Click **Browse** at the top of the window, and then select the `C:\IBM\i2analyze\SDK\sdk-projects\master` directory.
     7. Click **Finish** to complete the import process.

-Developing and testing implementations of `IAuditLogger` requires a development version of the `awc` server.
+Developing and testing implementations of `IAuditLogger` requires a development version of the `opal-server`.
 Developer Essentials includes a project that you can import into to Eclipse and configure to be that server.

-1. If you did not already add the `awc` directory to your Eclipse workspace while you worked with one of the other audit logging examples, add it now.
+1. If you did not already add the `opal-services-is` directory to your Eclipse workspace while you worked with one of the other audit logging examples, add it now.
     1. In your Eclipse workspace, stop any running servers.
-    2. In Windows Explorer, navigate to the `C:\IBM\i2analyze\deploy-dev\wlp\usr\servers\awc\apps` directory.
-Delete the `awc.war` subdirectory, which contains the `awc` application.
+    2. In Windows Explorer, navigate to the `C:\IBM\i2analyze\deploy-dev\wlp\usr\servers\opal-server\apps` directory.
+Delete the `opal-services-is.war` subdirectory, which contains the `opal-services-is` application.
     3. Back in Eclipse, refresh your view of the Enterprise Explorer tab.
     4. Repeat the instructions that you followed when you added the `master` directory to your Eclipse workspace.
-This time, add the `C:\IBM\i2analyze\SDK\sdk-projects\awc` directory to Eclipse.
+This time, add the `C:\IBM\i2analyze\SDK\sdk-projects\opal-services-is` directory to Eclipse.
-    5. In the **Servers** tab at the bottom of the Eclipse application window, right-click the **awc** server and select **Add and Remove**.
+    5. In the **Servers** tab at the bottom of the Eclipse application window, right-click **opal-server** and select **Add and Remove**.
-    6. In the Add and Remove window, move **awc** from the **Available** list to the **Configured** list, and then click **Finish** to close the window.
+    6. In the Add and Remove window, move **opal-services-is** from the **Available** list to the **Configured** list, and then click **Finish** to close the window.
-    7. Still in the **Servers** tab, right-click the **awc** server and select **Publish** to ensure that the server and its representation in Eclipse are synchronized.
+    7. Still in the **Servers** tab, right-click **opal-server** and select **Publish** to ensure that the server and its representation in Eclipse are synchronized.
     8. Verify that you can still start both servers without seeing any new errors in the Console tab in Eclipse.
-        Note: If you restart the **awc** server while a client is connected to it, you might see an error in the **Console** tab that reports an unavailable server.
+        Note: If you restart the **opal-server** server while a client is connected to it, you might see an error in the **Console** tab that reports an unavailable server.
 If the server then initializes normally, you can safely disregard this report.
         If you see error messages about the Solr indexing service, run the following command at your command prompt to ensure that the service is running:

         ``` pre
-        build -t startSolr -s awc
+        build -t startSolrAndZk -s opal-server
         ```

-The audit logging examples in Developer Essentials all require the contents of the `awc-audit-example-common` project.
+The audit logging examples in Developer Essentials all require the contents of the `opal-audit-example-common` project.

 1. If you have not already done so, repeat the instructions that you followed when you added the `master` directory to your Eclipse workspace.
-This time, add the `C:\IBM\i2analyze\SDK\sdk-projects\awc-audit-example-common` directory to Eclipse.
+This time, add the `C:\IBM\i2analyze\SDK\sdk-projects\opal-audit-example-common` directory to Eclipse.

-Additionally, the audit logging to database example requires the `awc-audit-database-example` project, which contains the source code that is specific to this example.
+Additionally, the audit logging to database example requires the `opal-audit-database-example` project, which contains the source code that is specific to this example.

-1. Repeat the instructions again to import `C:\IBM\i2analyze\SDK\sdk-projects\awc-audit-database-example` into Eclipse.
+1. Repeat the instructions again to import `C:\IBM\i2analyze\SDK\sdk-projects\opal-audit-database-example` into Eclipse.
-2. In the `awc` project directory, navigate to `fragment\WEB-INF\classes\DiscoServerSettingsMandatory.properties`.
+2. In the `opal-services-is` project directory, navigate to `fragment\WEB-INF\classes\ApolloServerSettingsMandatory.properties`.
 Uncomment the class for the `IAuditLogger` implementation in this example project, and comment out the other settings.

     ``` pre
     #AuditLogger=com.example.audit.CSVAuditLogger